Timber Frame Extension Cost

 You will also need to source a qualified architect or designer to sketch up the first plans to get an idea of how your finished extension will look.

-Get Building Consent and Check Planning Permission Requirements
+Building Regulations Approval and Planning Permission

 Choose Your Materials